Peace of Mind for Parents, Happy Learning for Kids

 Traditional daycare can feel very looong for kids if the schedule is loose.

-Too much free-for-all play = too much of a good thing!
+Too much free play = too much of a good thing!

 Conversely, too much down-to-the-minute structure as practiced by some preschools, can overwhelm young kids.